Ottensheim: Politics

-The governor of Ottensheim is Mr Franz Füreder from the Austrian People's Party (ÖVP), who won the direct voting.
+The governor of Ottensheim is Franz Füreder from the Austrian People's Party (ÖVP), who won the direct vote.
 The municipal council is formed by 10 mandates of the Austrian People's Party, 7 mandates of the Social Democratic Party of Austria (SPÖ), 7 of "Pro O" and one mandate of the right Freedom Party of Austria (FPÖ).
-The left party The Greens – The Green Alternative does not exist in Ottensheim, but has, with 20 to 25%, the highest rate of voters in Upper Austria in case of nationwide votes.
+The left party The Greens – The Green Alternative does not exist in Ottensheim, but has, with 20–25%, the highest rate of voters in Upper Austria in case of nationwide votes.